Monroe County, Pennsylvania

 Monroe County is a county in the Commonwealth of Pennsylvania.
-It is located in Northeastern Pennsylvania.
 As of the 2020 census, the population was 168,327.
 Its county seat is Stroudsburg.
+The county is part of the Northeast Pennsylvania region of the state.
 The county was formed from sections of Northampton and Pike counties on April 1, 1836.

-Named in honor of James Monroe, the fifth president of the United States, the county is located in Northeastern Pennsylvania, along its border with New Jersey.
-Monroe County is coterminous with the East Stroudsburg, PA Metropolitan Statistical Area.
-It also borders the Wyoming Valley, the Lehigh Valley, and has connections to the Delaware Valley and the Tri-State Area as part of New York City's Designated Media Market, but also receiving media from the Scranton/Wilkes-Barre and Philadelphia areas.
+It was named in honor of James Monroe, the fifth president of the United States.

+The county borders Northampton County and the Lehigh Valley to its south, Pike and Wayne counties to its north, Carbon and Luzerne counties to its west, and the Delaware River and Warren County, New Jersey to its east.
+It is part of the New York metropolitan area, but also receives media from the Scranton/Wilkes-Barre and Philadelphia radio and television markets.

+In the late 20th and early 21st centuries, Monroe County was one of the fastest-growing counties in Pennsylvania, largely due to Pocono Mountain-related tourism and partly due to an influx of residents from New York City and its metropolitan area who sought a lower cost of living while still being close enough to commute to the city.
+The population increased by over 70% from 1990 to 2010, and the commercial and retail sectors expanded significantly, although population growth has since slowed.

 The county is home to East Stroudsburg University.
-For many recent decades, Monroe County was one of the fastest-growing counties in the state of Pennsylvania, partially due to tourism, and partially due to transplants from the New York City Area desiring a lower cost of living while still being close enough to commute to work in the city.
-The population increased by over 70% from 1990 to 2010, and the commercial and retail sectors expanded significantly, although population growth has since slowed.

-The Lehigh River, a 109 mi tributary of the Delaware River, flows through Monroe County.
+The Lehigh River, a 109 mi tributary of the Delaware River, flows southward through Monroe County and then into the Lehigh Valley, where it joins the Delaware River in Easton, Pennsylvania.